Our Guide to Growing French Lavender

-While English Lavender is hardy and can be pruned aggressively (down to just above the woody section) after the flowers have faded in autumn, the French variety is far more sensitive and should be pruned with more care and preferably in spring rather than autumn.
+While English Lavender is hardy and can be pruned aggressively (down to just above the woody section) after the flowers have faded in Autumn, the French variety is far more sensitive and should be pruned with more care.

 Should you cut down into the woody stems of Lavender?

-Nearly every website you visit will likely say no as this will kill the plant but for old leggy English Lavenders, it can be beneficial.
+Nearly every website you visit will likely say no, as this will kill the plant, but it can benefit old leggy English Lavenders.
 We do not recommend this level of pruning for French Lavenders.

 How and When to Take Cuttings

 Semi ripe cuttings can be taken from non-flowering stems in the summer and propagated in a good, well-drained potting mix.

 As this Lavender is less hardy than its English cousin and has a shorter life expectancy, we recommend you take cuttings each year to replace any lost during harsh winters.

 Taking cuttings from Lavender is incredibly easy and the success rate is very high.
 There’s no need for special treatment, other than to keep the soil well-drained.
 Also, established Lavender will produce plenty of suitable stems for propagating.